| Title: | Query the Attentional Control Data Collection or the Truth Effect Database |

 This function checks the validity of the operator and values used in a condition.

-check_operator(operator, values)
+check_operator(operator, values)check_operator(operator, values)

 operator |